Methods of free probability: 10a. Circular variables

 \begin{theorem} We have classical and free limiting theorems, as follows,

 the limiting laws being the following measures,

 which form classical and free convolution semigroups. \end{theorem}

 \begin{proof} This follows indeed from the various results established above.
-To be more precise, the result about the square on the left is from the previous chapter, and the results about the vertical right edge are those discussed in the above. \end{proof}
+To be more precise, the results about the left edge of the square are from the previous chapter, and the results about the right edge are those discussed in the above. \end{proof}

 Going ahead with more study of the Voiculescu circular variables, less trivial now is the computation of their moments.
 We will do this in what follows, among others in order to expand Theorem 10.9 into something much sharper, involving as well moments.